 Dr. Kenneth Mitchell

 Member of the Tribunal since January 2014.
 He was a General Surgeon and Lead Consultant for Surgery within Greater Glasgow & Clyde Board from 1986 until retirement in 2012.
 During this time he was appointed to numerous positions, including; NHS National Panel of Specialists; Commodity Advisory Panel (Scotland); Scottish Council Member of Association of Surgeons GB&I; and Chairman, St Vincent’s Hospice.
-Since January 2012 Dr Mitchell has been a member of the General Medical Council Medical Practitioner Tribunal Service, Fitness to Practice Panel.
+Since 2012, he served for 7 years, as a Tribunal member on the Fitness to Practise Panel (subsequently the Medical Practitioner Tribunal Service) with the General Medical Council.

 Member of the Tribunal since 2016.
 Admitted 1985.
 Joined Burness Paull LLP in 1989 and has been a partner since 1997.
 Practitioner in the fields of projects and construction, and harbours/ports (and previously commercial property) and an accredited Law Society specialist in both construction and arbitration and a Fellow of the Chartered Institute of Arbitrators.

 Member of the Tribunal since January 2014.
-He is currently Director of his own policy and public affairs consultancy, with a background in the drinks and retail sectors.
-Previously Director of Operational & Technical Affairs at the Scotch Whisky Association, he was more recently Interim Director of the Scottish Retail Consortium in 2009-10 and again in 2011-12.
+He has over 25 years experience of policy work in a range of business and consumer organisations.
+Previously Director of Operational & Technical Affairs at the Scotch Whisky Association, he was Interim Director of the Scottish Retail Consortium in 2009-10 and 2011-12, as well as doing spells in his own consultancy and more recently in the consumer policy team at Citizens Advice Scotland.
 Since 2009 he has been a Non-Legal Member of the First-Tier Tax Tribunal.
-He is a Trustee of the Friends of Kinneil, a local heritage group; was a Trustee of Sniffer - the Scottish sustainability and resilience knowledge broker - from 2008 to 2015; and is also a past Board member of the Scottish Business Crime Centre.
+He is Chairman of the Friends of Kinneil, an award-winning local heritage group; was a Trustee of Sniffer - the Scottish sustainability and resilience knowledge broker - from 2008 to 2015; and is also a past Board member of the Scottish Business Crime Centre.